 All registered employers must ensure that all jobs are advertised locally for at least seven days.
-A registered employer may not employ a migrant worker to fill a vacancy where a suitable person with a right of abode in the Falkland Islands has applied, is available and willing to do the work.
+A registered employer may not employ a migrant worker to fill a vacancy where a suitable person ((i.e., one with the skills to do the work) with a right of abode in the Falkland Islands has applied, is available and willing to do the work.

 Where posts cannot be filled locally, employers may recruit internationally, subject to work permits.

-A range of changes to streamline and improve the immigration system were introduced in

-September 2021, including.
+A range of changes to streamline and improve the immigration system were introduced in September 2021, including.